interline-io/transitland-lib/README.md

 # Interline GoTransit

-building blocks for processing transit data. can be used either on the command line or within wrappers/programs
+modular building blocks for processing transit data in pipelines. can be used either as a command-line utility or as a library within wrappers/programs

 including GTFS, GTFS-Realtime, future potential for GBFS, MDS, etc, etc